mjbeyeler/GWAS_Pipeline/README.md

 * dgrp2.bed, \*.bim and \*.fam to Data/

-# Running the Pipeline
+### Running the Pipeline

 Type `./Bash_GWAS_Pipeline_Full.sh` in an unix environment of your choice.

-# Modifying Pipeline Parameters
+#### Modifying Pipeline Parameters

-All important parameters can be modified in the header of the file
+All important parameters are located in the headers of the files `PipelinePart1_AdjustingPhenotypes_BuildingAlleleFilteringScript.Rmd` and `PipelinePart3_GWASWithPermutations.ipynb`, and can be customized at will.

+# GSM Extraction
+Open `Scripts/Extract_GSM.ipynb` in Jupyter.
+More information is given in the notebook itself.